-Interest rate derivatives income / expense principally comprises customer-initiated contracts which have been offset in the market with matching contracts.
+Gains and losses on interest rate derivatives principally comprises customer-initiated contracts which have been offset in the market with matching contracts.
 There is no remaining market risk associated with these contracts.

 26 Foreign exchange income

 Foreign exchange income principally comprises customer-initiated foreign exchange contracts which have been offset in the market with matching contracts.
 There is no remaining market risk associated with these offset customer-related foreign exchange contracts.